Guide to Down Payment Assistance in All 50 States

 "An individual who has had no ownership in a principal residence during the 3-year period ending on the date of purchase of the property.
 This includes a spouse (if either meets the above test, they are considered first-time homebuyers)."

-There's no law to say everyone must adopt HUD's definition.
-But many programs do.
+There's no law to say everyone must adopt HUD's definition, but many programs do.
 So if you or your spouse haven't had an ownership interest in a primary home over the last three years, carry on and apply for programs for first-time buyers.
 Obviously, your spousal qualification will only work if you're buying the home jointly with him or her.

 The home needs to qualify, too

-For instance, if hoe prices ranged from $200,000 to $1,000,000 in your area (usually defined as your county or metropolitan statistical area), and half of the homes cost more than $400,000, and half cost less, the median price would be $400,000.
+Home price limits may be based on a formula.
+For instance, if home prices ranged from $200,000 to $1,000,000 in your area (usually defined as your county or metropolitan statistical area), and half of the homes cost more than $400,000, and half cost less, the median price would be $400,000.
 If the limit was 115% of this, the maximum eligible home price would be $460,000 ($400,000 * 1.15).
+Other programs may have defined limits.
+Regardless, how much you can borrow will determine the cost of the home you can buy, and how much you can borrow will be determined by your income -- so limits on home prices may not come into play at all.

 Multifamily dwellings and DPA